opentext-idol/find/Running-a-Development-Copy-of-Find.md

 - `grunt copy-resources`

-This will take any changes you make to static files (HTML, CSS, JavaScript, images, etc) in `find-core` and deploy them into your running Spring Boot server from step two.
+This will take any changes you make to static files (HTML, CSS, JavaScript, images, etc) in `core` and deploy them into your running Spring Boot server from step two.

 ## Step Four: Open Find in your web browser